TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-maintenanceandcapacityplanning-worker-roles-not-ready-state.md

 ### 1. Verify worker roles are in a "ready" state

-If a worker role is not in a "ready" state, you will not be able to deploy applications to it.
+There can be multiple causes preventing a worker role from reaching the "ready" state, which also prevents deployment of applications.

 #### File server health check failure